-Learn how to freeze mushrooms in three easy steps.
-Buy mushrooms on sale, freeze them and enjoy them whenever you like (and even if your spouse doesn’t like them!).
+Learn the EASY way to freeze mushrooms in a few easy steps.
+Buy mushrooms on sale, freeze them raw and enjoy them whenever you like (and even if your spouse doesn’t like them!).

 How to Freeze Mushrooms – the Super Easy Way